josephsmartinez/UNIX_Linux/Topics/Interview_Lab/interview_lab.md

 ### Networking

 - Open ports for HTTP and HTTPS
+- Check the browser to make sure HTTP is working correctly
 - Close FTP, Telnet, and all VNC ports
 - Disable eth1 ethernet port
 - Find the default gateway IP address
 - Resolve the SSH connection issue when trying to connect to ubuntulab.ad.fiu.edu
 	Hint: use ping and nslookup for clues
 - Check and remove the system from Active Directory domain
+- Disable ICMP

 ### Processes